Shou-Nakano/cp386-assignment/README.md

 Project Title:
 CP386: Assignment 4: Bankers' Algorithm

 Motivation:
 To run the bankers' algorithm in C on a variety of processes that require a variety of resources of varying types in an easy-to-understand format.

 Installation:
-Copy the code in the C file into nano a4.c
+Copy the code in the C file into a nano file named a4.c Copy the sample text (or your own text) into a nano file named sample4_in.txt Save the code and type make (providing that the Makefile.mk file has been set up).
-Type
+Type ./Assignment_4 sample4_in.txt to start the program.

 Screenshots:

 Individual Contribution: